fivetran/dbt_shopify/README.md

 ### Step 4: Disable models for non-existent sources

+The Shopify package will automatically create null staging models for missing tables so as to not break downstream transformations.
+However, you may avoid the creation of certain null tables by leveraging the following variable configurations.

+#### REST API
+> If your Shopify connection is leveraging the older Shopify REST API and you are not running the package via Fivetran Quickstart, refer to the following variables.

 The package takes into consideration that not every Shopify connection may have the `fulfillment_event`, `metadata`, `discount_code_app`, `product_variant_media`, or `abandoned_checkout` tables (including `abandoned_checkout`, `abandoned_checkout_discount_code`, and `abandoned_checkout_shipping_line`) and allows you to enable or disable the corresponding functionality.
 To enable/disable the modeling of the mentioned source tables and their downstream references, add the following variable to your `dbt_project.yml` file:

 ```yml